lamegaton/YOLOv8-Custom-Object-Detection-Android/README.md

 > yolo task=detect mode=export model=best.pt format=onnx simplify=True opset=13 imgsz=416

 ### Step 3: convert `onnx` to `.param` and `.bin`
-https://convertmodel.com/
+For this task we will use this website here https://convertmodel.com/

 <img src="tutorial_assets/convertmodel.png" width="300" />